 Brand TOV & social storytelling

 Fueled by local farmers, halal and kosher meat vendors, and family-owned suppliers, Marx Grocer is an affordable luxury that customers can feel good about.
-We're unfussy, but dependable.
+Unfussy, but dependable.
 Cheeky, but socially conscious.
 And always happy to share a cup of sugar with a neighbor.

-We earned customers' trust by showing up where pain points in the weekly grocery shopping cycle naturally occurred.
-Think catered breakfasts for bleary eyed mums and dads at morning playgroups, guerilla marketing outside competitors' crowded parking lots, and geo-targeted direct mail in residential areas where the nearest supermarket was just beyond walking distance.
+Marx Grocer handpicks the must-haves from farmers markets, butcher shops, and major suppliers—so you don't have to.
+We earned customers' trust by showing up where pain points in the weekly shopping cycle naturally occurred.
+Think catered breakfasts for bleary-eyed mums and dads at playgroups, guerilla marketing in congested shopping plazas, and geo-targeted direct mail where the nearest supermarket was just beyond walking distance.

-We also created the Marx Recipes platform: a Magento-integrated food blog that allowed users to browse recipes, then add the ingredients directly to their cart.
+We also created the Marx Recipes platform: a WordPress-based, Magento-integrated food blog where users could browse recipes and add ingredients directly to their carts.
 Customers could submit their own recipes and share the stories behind them, enmeshing their families in the Marx Grocer community.